Kartikgarg74/30DAYSML/DAY_15/README.md

   - [Neural Networks - Simplified](https://www.youtube.com/watch?v=aircAruvnKk)
   - [Building Neural Networks in TensorFlow](https://www.youtube.com/watch?v=tPYj3fFJGjk)

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 If you find this repository useful, feel free to give it a star ⭐ and share your feedback.
-For questions or collaborations, reach out to me on [LinkedIn]((https://www.linkedin.com/in/kartik-garg-99a754252/))!
+For questions or collaborations, reach out to me on [LinkedIn]([https://www.linkedin.com/in/kartik-garg-99a754252/])!